 Using a white border to print your name also works.
 Just consider that, to make space for the border, using a border means your photo will be just a bit smaller.
 Some actors do not want this while some think it is barely noticeable.
 It is a matter of personal preference.

 Another consideration is to have your resume printed on the back of your headshot.
 In this way, in one single page, a casting director will have all your details right on the other side of that glowing face.
 As for the font you might use, keep this simple too.
 Avoid fonts that use busy serifs.

 Printed Corporate Headshots

 As with an online acting profile, using your headshot on an online business profile like LinkedIn has your photo attached to your profile.
 So, confusing your photo with someone else is unlikely as is not being able to attach a name to a face.
 So, putting your name on that headshot is overkill.

 Printed Dancer Headshots

 Another case where printing a name and contact information on a headshot might be useful is for dancers.
 Dancers sometimes need to provide printed headshots for auditions.
-So, it might be a good idea that they follow the same advice as for actors on printing your name on printed headshots.
+So, it might be a good idea that they follow the same advice as for actors on placing your name on printed headshots.

 Professional headshots are an investment in your career.
 Getting them done right is important and how you present them for your specific case is too.
 Thus, for actors, it is a good idea to have your name on printed headshots.
 It might also be a good idea to have a phone number, short email address or short website URL.
 This can spare someone having to research you name on IMDB or elsewhere.
 Besides, making it easier to reach you and learn about you is probably a good idea for your acting career.